-Take your visitors through the AIDA funnel
+1. Take your visitors through the AIDA funnel

 - Attention: Get your visitors to focus on you.
-There are a lot of distractions online, so it’s important to get their undivided attention.
+There are a lot of distractions online, so it’s important to get customers’ undivided attention.
 This means writing eye-catching content that makes them want to read more.
 Use headings that get people’s attention and prove that it’s worthwhile to continue reading.

-Interest: You don’t have a long time to get your visitors interested in what you have to say—again, the Internet is full of distractions—so get to the interesting stuff quickly.
+- Interest: You don’t have a long time to get your visitors interested in what you have to say—again, the Internet is full of distractions—so get to the interesting stuff quickly.
 Do this by cutting down on needless introduction and focusing on your customers and their problems.

 - Desire: Tell your customers why they should want your products.
-Will your products make their lives easier, more fun, safer?
-Explain how that happens.
-Give them a glimpse of what their future is like with your products.
+Will your products make their lives easier, more fun, or safer?
+Explain how that happens and give them a glimpse of what their future is like with your products.

 - Action: Close the sale with your customer by telling them exactly what to do next.
-This might include buying now, calling for more information or even joining your social communities.
+This might include buying now, calling for more information, or even joining your social communities.
 Once you’ve told your visitors what to do, make it easy for them to do it.

-Now, AIDA is important, but you don’t want to focus on it to the exclusion of other conversion tactics.
+Note: AIDA is important, but you don’t want to focus on it to the exclusion of other conversion tactics.
 There are plenty of other ways to use content to sell your products, and it’s important to find the right combination of these techniques for your customers.

-1. Speak directly to the customer
+2. Speak directly to the customer

 “You Deserve the Best Cat Sweaters”